🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 How to choose the best app for sending money to China?

 When trying to choose the best money transfer service for sending money to China, consider the availability of payment and pickup methods, currency exchange rate, security, customer support, and other features.
-For example, some apps like Ogvio support sending cryptocurrencies, while others include advance features, such as transaction scheduling or exchange rate lock-in.
+For example, some money transfer apps like Wise support locking in the currency exchange rate for up to 48 hours

 What else should you know about sending money to China?